-A peculiar aspect of Pumuen's aesthetic and socio-environmental factors when compared with other ecosystems service is that pretty much every increasing trend actually equates to a negative factor in-terms of social unity and long-term societal longevity.
-As you will see in this section, when considering Pumuen's overall well-being it is perhaps reasonable to consider whether for Pumuen another societal systems state change is soon approaching.
+A peculiar aspect of Pumuen's aesthetic and socio-environmental factors when compared with other ecosystems service is that pretty much every increasing trend actually equates to a negative factor in terms of social unity and long-term societal longevity.
+As you will see in this section, when considering Pumuen's overall well-being, it is perhaps reasonable to consider whether for Pumuen another societal systems state change is soon approaching.

-Pumuen's aesthetic 'natural' environment in-terms of greenery has become enhanced.
-However, greatly bolstered road access and its ensuing materialism based social stratification and strife, noise pollution, alcohol and other drugs use have been continually increasing.
+Pumuen's aesthetic 'natural' environment in terms of greenery has become enhanced.
+However, greatly bolstered road access and its ensuing materialism-based social stratification and strife, noise pollution, alcohol, and other drug use have been continually increasing.
 This positive trend is actually a negative indicator of well-being.
-Societal cooperation and sharing are decreasing, which reveals a degradation of cohesive societal fabric.
-Agreeable (slow) pace of life is also decreasing, which is a negative indicator.
+Societal cooperation and sharing are decreasing, which reveals a degradation of the cohesive societal fabric.
+The agreeable (slow) pace of life is also decreasing, which is a negative indicator.

-While I acknowledge that most aspects of Pumuen's ecosystems are dynamically varying and semi-open for interpretations, it is undeniable that villagers' agreeable (i.e., agrarian and slow-paced) ways of life have declined.
-This has deeply impacted them, especially the elder and middle-aged folks.
-Most Pumuen villagers nowadays awake tired and semi-miserable, dragging their feet in order go go go, just like in the global West and throughout other 'developed' areas.
-Pumuen villagers now have to make money for food, for education, for the motorbike payment, and for additional material things.
-This arguably forced integration with the nation-State is a primary reason why they have a reducing of overall socio-environmental quality.
+While I acknowledge that most aspects of Pumuen's ecosystems are dynamically varying and semi-open for interpretation, it is undeniable that villagers' agreeable (i.e., agrarian, and slow-paced) ways of life have declined.
+This has deeply affected them, especially the elderly and middle-aged folks.
+Most Pumuen villagers nowadays awake tired and semi-miserable, dragging their feet in order to go go go, just like in the global West and throughout other 'developed' areas.

+Pumuen villagers now have to make money for food, for education, for a motorbike payment, and for additional material things.
+This arguably forced integration with the nation-state is a primary reason they have a reducing of overall socio-environmental quality.

 A "busy" life supposedly synonymous with 'progress' leaves little or no space for healing, for personal movement.
-Therefore, time for somewhat mindless recreation (e.g., television watching, drinking, social media perusing, etc.) are anticipated and arguably needed.
-Likewise, this urban-paced socio-culture creates for people internal tensions and are root motivators for becoming more selfish, less patient and more aggressive.
-This is why they do more drugs and alcohol, fight, drive fast, etc. It is a means of relieving stress and are symptoms of capitalism-driven social degradation.
+Therefore, time for somewhat mindless recreation (e.g., television watching, drinking, social media perusing, etc.) is anticipated and arguably needed.
+Likewise, this urban-paced socio-culture creates internal tensions for people and is the root motivator for becoming more selfish, less patient, and more aggressive.
+This is why they do more drugs and alcohol, fight, drive fast, etc. It is a means of relieving stress and is a symptom of capitalism-driven social degradation.
 Nowadays, Pumuen villagers, just like those fully integrated into the urban matrix, rely on outside materials as a form of lifestyle justification.
 They use the mobile market.
 They used to grow rice and vegetables for self-sufficiency.
 Now they buy everything for their basic needs.
-Before they used to use only salt.
-Now they use monosodium glutamate (MSG) and other semi-synthetic outside resources.
-In the past, they lived a simple life; there was no need to buy anything - food, clothing, etc. This is all connected, revealed via the trends.
+Before, they used to use only salt.
+Now, they use monosodium glutamate (MSG) and other semi-synthetic outside resources.
+In the past, they lived a simple life; there was no need to buy anything - food, clothing, etc. This is all connected and revealed via the trends.

 Pumuen has experienced several societal state shifts.
-Perhaps needless to say, their socioculture appears to be headed in a downward direction.
-In addition to alcohol and meth, villagers are becoming evermore addicted to "convenience" and the electron.
-Materialism increases with cash flow; therefore, convenience culture has increased.
-Increases in cash money accumulation results in a decreased need for societal cooperation and sharing.
-Villagers buying more stuff such as motorbikes and electronics is a reason why the village noise pollution has increased.
+Perhaps needless to say, their socioculture appears to be headed downward.
+Besides alcohol and meth, villagers are becoming ever more addicted to "convenience" and the electron.
+Materialism increases with cash flow; therefore, the convenience culture has increased.
+Increases in cash money accumulation result in a decreased need for societal cooperation and sharing.
+Villagers buying more stuff, such as motorbikes and electronics, is a reason the village noise pollution has increased.
 Karaoke machines have replaced traditional analog cultural music.
 Their need for more electronics has increased because of a new need for communication while community members are working in the city.
-This digitization of people's minds and ways of life also decreases the need for traditional indigenous knowledge based oral culture, or even its relevance.
+This digitization of people's minds and ways of life also decreases the need for traditional indigenous knowledgebased oral culture, or even its relevance.